EDRN/CancerDataExpo/README.txt

 These services include:

 * Directory lookup backend for EDRN members via LDAP
+* EDRN knowledge environment information via RDF

 In the future, these services will include:

-* EDRN knowledge environment information via RDF
+* TBD.

 The remainder of this document tells how to set up this software.